rufuspollock/rufuspollock.com/content/book/_index.md

 This world is so frightening to us because it is so close to what we already see.
 As of 2016 the world's five richest companies are all infotech-based -- and they themselves exhibit some of the most unequal ownership structures in the world with a tiny group of founders and others owning a great portion of their equity.

 Meanwhile, innovations in digital technology have been driving down the wages not only of blue-collar workers but also those in traditional middle-class white-collar jobs.
-The results can be seen a simple statistic: that six of the world's eight richest people were tech billionaires, and between them owned almost as much as the the poorest half of humanity.
+The results can be seen a simple statistic: that in 2016 six of the world's eight richest people were tech billionaires, and between them owned almost as much as the the poorest half of humanity.

 ### Robots are made of information

 This is not about robots but about information, and the way information is owned.
 A robot may be made of steel but its essence is the software that powers its digital brain.
-A smartphone may be made of metal and plastic and silicon.
-But what really makes it work, where the value lies, is in the designs of those silicon chips, and the data and software that run on them.
+A smartphone may be made of metal, plastic and silicon but what really makes it work, where the value lies, is in the designs of those silicon chips, and the data and software that run on them.

 If we were to open up that information, make it available to everyone, we could democratize the robot revolution.
 The value generated by our infotech advances would be shared with the many rather than concentrated in the hands of the few.
 No longer a case of the 1% versus the 99%, this would be a world of the 100%.